Prompts for the marimo editor

 - For plotly: return the figure object directly

-- For altair: return the chart object directly
+- For altair: return the chart object directly.
+Add tooltips where appropriate.
+You can pass polars dataframes directly to altair.

 - Include proper labels, titles, and color schemes